gh4nti/slast/README.md

 # slast

 **slast** — slightly less annoying screenshot tool
-The bar is low.
+<br>The bar is low.
 We intend to clear it.